Kimchi Vegan Butter

 ½ teaspoon apple cider vinegar

 ½ teaspoon coconut vinegar (if you can’t find coconut vinegar, substitute with ½ teaspoon apple cider vinegar so the total is 1 teaspoon apple cider vinegar)

 ½ cup + 2 Tablespoons + 1 teaspoon refined coconut oil, melted

-1 Tablespoon canola oil, safflower oil or sunflower oil
+1 Tablespoon canola oil, light olive oil or rice bran oil

 2 firmly packed Tablespoons kimchi